gilmore-lab/sex-differences-project/protocol/vision-screening-protocol.md

 ## Report results

 - Log the answer to each item on the [score sheet](vision-screening-score-sheet.html).
-- Record the level of stereopsis at the last one chosen correctly.
+- Record the level of stereopsis into Qualtrics at the last one chosen correctly.